huggingface/blog/constrained-beam-search.md

 ### **With Constrained Beam Search**

 But what if we knew that we wanted a formal output instead of the informal one?
-What if we were able to know from prior knowledge what the generation must include and we were able to *inject it* into the generation?
+What if we knew from prior knowledge what the generation must include, and we could *inject it* into the generation?

 The following is what is possible now with the `force_words_ids` keyword argument to `model.generate()`: